akhan150/disneyplusClone/README.md

-Hello, this is Adil Khan's attempt on disney plus clone:
+Hello, this is Adil Khan's attempt on disney plus clone:65

+The website is live and hosted on: https://disneyplus-clone-adilkhan.web.app/

 Instructions to run localhost:
 -npm install
--create react app
-then in the source folder type the following commands:
--npm install styled-component
--npm install react-slick --save
--npm install react-redux
--npm install firebase
--npm install firebase-tools
--npm install react-router-dom
 -npm start

 After these instructions the website should load and display as such: